2 Corinthians 13:5 “Examine yourselves, whether ye be in the faith…

 Heavenly Father,

-I come before You with a heart that longs to know You more fully.
+I come before You with a heart that longs for all to know You more fully.
 I confess that at times I may have been familiar with Your name, Your Word, or the traditions of faith, yet my heart has wandered or grown distracted.
 Forgive me when I have allowed anything, even good intentions, to take the place of truly seeking You.

 Draw me closer, Lord.
 Help me to hear Your voice above all else, to recognize Your presence in every moment, and to follow You with a heart that is fully Yours.
 Teach me to examine myself honestly, to align my thoughts, my actions, and my desires with Your Word, and to cherish our relationship above all else.